Introduction

 Closing Reflections:

 The debate over Apple’s valuation is far from settled.
-On one hand, the concerns about innovation stagnation and overreliance on iPhone sales are valid.
+On one hand, the concerns about innovation stagnation and over-reliance on iPhone sales are valid.
 On the other, Apple’s strong ecosystem, strategic diversification, and ability to adapt suggest that the company is well-positioned to continue its dominance in the tech industry.
 As with any investment, the key is to weigh the risks and rewards carefully, keeping in mind that in the world of tech, the only constant is change.